Think Like a Tree:

-I invite you to step with me across the threshold where our gratitude towards trees stops at their production of oxygen and lumber or as a mechanism for our health and mental well being.
-Come with me to where the tree is a full co-creative partner with imagination, humour, wisdom, information and inspiration.
+I invite you to step with me across threshold where the limit is what we get from trees to where the tree is a full co-creative partner with imagination, humour, wisdom, information and inspiration.
 If we can go there I am confident this will have enormous consequences for the future.

 My method is simple.
 I carry a small folding camping seat.
 A set of inktense ( Derwent) pencils, water brushes and a pad of paper.
 The paper size has varied over the 5 years.
 Now I work with 11’x15′.
 On average I spend one hour for each drawing.
 For some I have had as little as 15 minutes while with others I have occasionally gone on for several hours.
 In almost all cases I sit with my back against the trunk.
 There are a few cases where I had to work a few feet away from the trunk.

 Trees are members of the plant kingdom and as human beings in a rational world we do not expect trees to be conscious, let alone to be able to convey thoughts and meaning to human beings.
 I have now about 500 drawings recording my research of communication with trees.
 This non-verbal encounter reveals a presence and communicative consciousness that I am calling a tree conversation.

 I began this research seven years ago .
 I developed a process that includes making a coloured ink drawing created during the tree conversation.